StevenVanBlerk/Developer-Specs/README.md

 ## Learning Objectives
 <!--{{<objectives>}}-->
+- [ ] Find the issues view, the pull request view, and the file tree view on any GitHub repo.
 - [ ] Make sense of an issue, pull request, and file tree view.
+- [ ] Create an issue and attach labels to it.
 - [ ] Identify the purpose of a repo by reading its README file.
-- [ ] Predict and discover hidden information available in the GitHub interface
+- [ ] Predict and discover hidden information available in the GitHub interface.
+- [ ] Bring up the search on a GitHub page.

 <!--{{</objectives>}}-->

 ## Requirements